Regulation of genetic engineering: History

 The European Union first introduced laws requiring GMOs to be labelled in 1997.
-In 2013, Connecticut became the first state to enact a labeling law in the USA, although it would not take effect until other states followed suit.
+In 2013, Connecticut became the first state to enact a labeling law in the US, although it would not take effect until other states followed suit.

 In the laboratory

 Institutions that conduct certain types of scientific research must obtain permission from government authorities and ethical committees before they conduct any experiments.
 Universities and research institutes generally have a special committee that is responsible for approving any experiments that involve genetic engineering.
 Many experiments also need permission from a national regulatory group or legislation.
 All staff must be trained in the use of GMOs and in some laboratories a biological control safety officer is appointed.
 All laboratories must gain approval from their regulatory agency to work with GMOs and all experiments must be documented.
 As of 2008 there have been no major accidents with GMOs in the lab.

-The legislation covering GMOS was initially covered by adapting existing regulations in place for chemicals or other purposes, with many countries later developing specific policies aimed at genetic engineering.
+The legislation covering GMOs was initially covered by adapting existing regulations in place for chemicals or other purposes, with many countries later developing specific policies aimed at genetic engineering.
 These are often derived from regulations and guidelines in place for the non-GMO version of the organism, although they are more severe.
 In many countries now the regulations are diverging, even though many of the risks and procedures are similar.
 Sometimes even different agencies are responsible, notably in the Netherlands where the Ministry of the Environment covers GMOs and the Ministry of Social Affairs covers the human pathogens they are derived from.

 There is a near universal system for assessing the relative risks associated with GMOs and other agents to laboratory staff and the community.
 They are then assigned to one of four risk categories based on their virulence, the severity of disease, the mode of transmission, and the availability of preventive measures or treatments.
-There are some differences in how these categories are defined, such as the World Health Organisation (WHO) including dangers to animals and the environment in their assessments.
+There are some differences in how these categories are defined, such as the World Health Organization (WHO) including dangers to animals and the environment in their assessments.
 When there are varying levels of virulence the regulators base their classification on the highest.
-Accordingly there are four biosafety levels that a laboratory can fall into, ranging from level 1 (which is suitable for working with agents not associated with disease) to level 4 (working with life threatening agents).
+Accordingly, there are four biosafety levels that a laboratory can fall into, ranging from level 1 (which is suitable for working with agents not associated with disease) to level 4 (working with life-threatening agents).
 Different countries use different nomenclature to describe the levels and can have different requirements for what can be done at each level.